khuramshah89/spring-mvc-demo/README.md

 # spring-mvc-demo
-spring-mcv-demo is to learn about github and spring mvc update to test is changes are committed
+spring-mcv-demo is to learn about github and spring mvc and restfull web services